rubaM8/ruby-code/README.md

-Clone the repository from GitHub. git clone https://github.com/rubaM8/ruby-code.git Navigate to the project directory.
+Clone the repository from GitHub. git clone https://github.com/rubaM8/ruby-code.git Navigate to the project directory. bundle exec ruby start.rb or

-cd rails-csv-reader
 Install the required gems.
 bundle install
-or
-bundle exec ruby start.rb
+ruby start.rb

 The application will start in the terminal, and you'll be prompted to select a CSV file to display.